Phase transition of anisotropic Ginzburg--Landau equation: Preliminaries

+for arbitrarily large time $\hat{T}$.
+Combining this with the theory of gradient flow and the regularity theory for elliptic system (cf. \cite{MR2401600,MR4272911}), one can construct a unique solution to system \eqref{GL system} that satisfies

+So for almost every $\hat{t}\in (0,\hat{T})$, we have Under the assumption \eqref{growth f}, the nonlinearity of \eqref{Ginzburg-Landau} has a linear growth.
+So considering the system with initial datum $\uu_\e(\cdot,\hat{t})$, and using the H\"{o}lder estimates for parabolic system (cf. \cite{MR1399194}), we deduce that

-For initial data undergoing a phase transition near the initial interface $I_0$, we shall show that $\nabla \uu_\e $ will be concentred on $I_t$.
-To this aim, the law \eqref{dissipation} is not sufficient to imply the (strong) convergence of $\uu_\e$, not even in the domain away from $I_t$.
-Following a recent work of Fisher et al. \cite{fischer2020convergence} we shall develop in this section a differential inequality, which modulates the concentration and leads to the compactness of solutions in Sobolev spaces.
+For initial datum undergoing phase transitions near the initial interface $I_0$, formal asymptotic analysis suggests that $\nabla \uu_\e $ will be singular near $I_t$.
+However, the global dissipation law \eqref{dissipation} is not sufficient to {yield} the (strong) convergence of $\uu_\e$, not even in the domain away from $I_t$.
+Following a recent work of Fisher et al. \cite{fischer2020convergence}, we shall establish in this section a differential inequality which modulates the concentration and leads to the compactness of solutions in Sobolev spaces.